 The Curtin Hub for Immersive Visualisation and eReserach (the HIVE) offers four large-scale visualisations systems to present and interpret data, and travel to virtual environments.
 One such system is The Dome: a four-metre diameter domed screen that can create 360o ultra-realistic panoramas and virtual worlds.

 The HIVE has been central to the creation of virtual heritage experiences including 3D reconstructions of the HMAS Sydney (II) and HSK Kormoran.
-Our researchers also work closely with the Curtin Institute for Computation to perform computational modelling and interpret data more effectively.
+Our researchers also work closely with the Curtin Institute for Data Science to perform computational modelling and interpret data more effectively.

 Professor Sharon Parker